hazae41/plume/README.md

 ### Current features
 - 100% TypeScript and ESM
 - No external dependency
-- DOM-like syntax: addEventListener, dispatchEvent
+- Rust-like patterns
 - Type-safe event dispatching and listening
 - Sequenced and parallel dispatching
-- Helpers to wait for an event using future
+- Helpers to safely wait for an event

 ## Usage